 - 1. A facilitator may be requested to be present in the classroom. - 2.
 No more than 5 students per site without the mutual agreement of the receiving and sending site administration and the sending site teacher. - 3.
 Grading and attendance is based on the policy of the sending site. - 4.
-A Student Contract must be signed by the student, parent, and building principal to be sure they are aware of the high standards of conduct - for students enrolled in IDL courses. - 5.
+A Student Contract must be signed by the student, parent, and building principal to be sure they are aware of the high standards of conduct for students enrolled in IDL courses. - 5.
 The enrollment list must be FAX'd to the sending site teacher the first day of class. - 6.
 The sending site teacher should be told of any health or learning needs of the students enrolled in the course. - 7.
 The bell and calendar schedule will follow the I-CAN or sending schools schedule.
-(Adopted 2-8-06) - 8.
-No wireless connections.
-(Adopted 11-13-12)
+(Adopted 2-8-06)